Baobabbo/PoolProject/README.md

 # Allegro Library

 We have used Allegro (version 4) Library that is an open suource graphic library for games.
-To install Allegro under Debian distributions execute this command from the terminal :
+To install Allegro under Debian-based distributions execute this command from the terminal :
 ```
-$sudo apt‐get install liballegro4.4 liballegro4.4‐dev
+$ sudo apt‐get install liballegro4.4 liballegro4.4‐dev
 ```
 <br/>For other Unix-like systems refer to:<br/>
 - https://wiki.allegro.cc/index.php?title=Allegro_4#Download